 - Certificate – A certificate is a short program that takes less than a year to complete.
 They provide specialized training for vocational courses to get into a specific job quickly.

-- Diploma – Diplomas are short courses of study that lead to vocational credentials.
+- Diploma – Diplomas are short courses of study that lead to vocational credentials from a community college.

-- Non-Degree Courses – Non-degree courses are short courses that provide students with additional knowledge in a specific field.
+- Non-Degree Courses – Non-degree courses are typically short courses.
+They provide students with more knowledge in a specific field.

 #3 Cost